Transforming Touch® Therapy in Hopkins, MN

 Clients often describe sessions as grounding, calming, and deeply regulating.

-What a Transforming Touch® Session Looks Like
+What a TEB® Session Looks Like

 • You remain fully clothed and fully in control at all times